FCC voices ‘serious concerns’ over AT&T’s zero-rating scheme

 Las Vegas launches the first electric autonomous shuttle on U.S. public roads

-The FCC may be on the verge of being rebuilt under a very different administration, but reports put together under the current one are still being issued — and just such a one released today offers a critical view of some current “zero-rating” plans from AT&T, T-Mobile, and Verizon.
+The FCC may be on the verge of being rebuilt under a very different administration, but reports put together under the current one are still being issued — and just such a one released today offers a critical view of some current “zero-rating” plans from AT&T, T-Mobile and Verizon.

-The practice of zero-rating, or not counting the traffic of certain apps and services towards bandwidth caps, has become increasingly common as a way to stimulate use of streaming services.
+The practice of zero-rating, or not counting the traffic of certain apps and services toward bandwidth caps, has become increasingly common as a way to stimulate use of streaming services.
 However, the possibility exists that a company may unfairly benefit by zero-rating its own services, a violation of Net Neutrality rules, which is what the FCC investigated in this report.Despite some bluster from the companies involved and commission member Ajit Pai, who called the report in a comment to Recode the body’s “latest regulatory spasm,” the document and its conclusions are really rather tame.

 T-Mobile is cleared of suspicion essentially for having no skin in the video game, and Verizon (which owns Aol, which owns TechCrunch) is only considered to have the potential for problematic behavior, only if it expands its zero-rated services to reach beyond short-form video.

-AT&T, however, is given a stern talking-to.
+AT&T, however, is given a stern talking-to:

 …We have serious concerns that AT&T Mobility’s Sponsored Data program presents competitive problems and, to date, nothing in AT&T responses to the Bureau’s requests for information has addressed our concerns.
 Based on the information gathered to date, we believe there is a substantial possibility that some of AT&T’s practices may violate the General Conduct Rule.